issacdowling/Single-GPU-Passthrough-VM/README.md

 #Stop disp manager
 systemctl stop display-manager.service
-#If not on Gnome, comment these, and pick X or Wayland
+#If not on Gnome, comment these, and pick X or Wayland.
+Other DEs / WMs can go here too
 killall gdm-wayland-session
 #killall gdm-x-session